DevExpress/testcafe/CONTRIBUTING.md

 10. Push changes to your fork.

 11. Submit a pull request.
-If you are also updating the documentation, submit a separate pull request for these changes.
+If you are also updating the documentation, submit a separate pull request as described in [Contribute to Documentation](#contribute-to-documentation).

     The pull request name should describe what has been done and contain the [closes](https://github.com/blog/1506-closing-issues-via-pull-requests) directive
     with an appropriate issue number.

+## Contribute to Documentation

+### Documentation for the Current Functionality

+If you want to fix a bug in the current documentation or make an enhancement that relates to the existing functionality, the procedure is similar to code contribution.

+1. Fork TestCafe and create a branch in your fork.
+Name this branch with an issue number followed by the `docs` postfix, e.g. `gh852-docs`.

+2. Commit your changes into the branch.

+    > Note that links in the documentation should point to `.md` files in the repository, so that the documentation is browsable on GitHub.
+When the website is built, all links are automatically modified to point to HTML pages.

+3. Fetch upstream changes and rebase your branch onto `master`.

+4. Run tests before submitting a pull request to ensure that Markdown is styled properly and there is no broken links.

+    ```sh
+    gulp test-website
+    ```

+5. Push changes to your fork.

+6. Submit a pull request.
+Documentation pull requests should have the `[docs]` prefix in their title.
+This ensures that documentation tests are triggered against these pull requests.

+### Documentation for New Features

+Documentation for new features is developed in a separate branch `new-docs`.

+Do the following to fetch this branch and commit to it.

+1. Fork TestCafe.

+2. Download the `new-docs` branch to your local repository and perform check-out.

+    ```sh
+    git fetch upstream new-docs:new-docs
+    git checkout new-docs
+    ```

+3. Set the local branch to track the remote `new-docs` branch.

+    ```sh
+    git branch -u upstream/new-docs
+    ```

+4. Create a new branch on top of `new-docs`.

+    ```sh
+    git checkout -b new-branch new-docs
+    ```

+5. Commit your changes into this branch.

+    > Note that links in the documentation should point to `.md` files in the repository, so that the documentation is browsable on GitHub.
+When the website is built, all links are automatically modified to point to HTML pages.

+6. Run tests before submitting a pull request to ensure that Markdown is styled properly and there is no broken links.

+    ```sh
+    gulp test-website
+    ```

+7. Push changes to your fork.

+8. Open a pull request against `DevExpress:new-docs`.
 Documentation pull requests should have the `[docs]` prefix in their title.
 This ensures that documentation tests are triggered against these pull requests.